-Neighborhood revitalization can involve a three phased program of planning and implementation that may be funded with CDBG and/or other funds.
-The first phase requires a neighborhood revitalization plan.
-The plan should identify community needs and prioritize activities designed to comprehensively revitalize the neighborhood with CDBG and other funds.
-A plan is a pre-requisite to any implementation funding regardless of whether CDBG funds are involved in the planning phase.
+Neighborhood revitalization can involve a phased program of planning and implementation that may be funded with CDBG and/or other funds.
+A locally funded neighborhood revitalization plan (or previously CDBG-funded Village Renaissance plan) is a pre-requisite to implementation funding, and the plan must be submitted to GA with the application for Neighborhood Revitalization implementation funding.
+The plan should identify community needs, prioritize activities designed to comprehensively revitalize the neighborhood with CDBG and other funds, and set out a realistic plan for implementation of CDBG eligible and other activities in two possible consecutive implementation phases.
+Plan elements are described in the CDBG Application Guidelines.